kovidgoyal/rapydscript-ng/README.md

 * Importing of modules only works with the standard library modules.
 There is currently no way to make your own modules importable.

+* To generate the embedded compiler yourself (rapydscript.js) from a source checkout of rapydscript, follow the instructions above for installing from source, then run `bin/web-repl-export`

 Internationalization
 -------------------------